SayaS3/FilmWave/README.md

-MovieClub is a dynamic web application crafted using Java Spring, Thymeleaf, and Spring Security.
+FilmHub is a dynamic web application crafted using Java Spring, Thymeleaf, and Spring Security.
 This platform offers users an immersive experience to discover, register, log in, and rate movies effortlessly.

 ## Key Features